dseapy/numaflow/docs/controller-configmap.md

 Pipeline Templates are used to customize Pipeline components and can be specified in 2 places:
 * **In the controller ConfigMap** (described here), which affect all pipelines managed by the controller.
-The logs will show `Successfully loaded provided pipeline templates file` if it detects pipeline templates.
+The logs will show `Successfully loaded pipeline templates file` if it detects pipeline templates.
-* **In each Pipeline** (described in [Pipeline customization](./pipeline-customization.md)), which affect that single pipeline and takes precedence what is specified in the controller configmap.
+* **In each Pipeline** (described in [Pipeline customization](./pipeline-customization.md)), which affect that individual pipeline and takes precedence over what is specified in the controller configmap.

-In either case the configuration is the same, the only difference being that the ConfigMap has `.data."pipeline-templates.yaml"` which contains a string in `yaml` format and the Pipeline has `.spec.templates` which contains yaml.
-Below shows how to populate the ConfigMap, see the [Pipeline customization](./pipeline-customization.md) for more details.
+In either case the configuration is the same, the only difference being where it is specified.
+The ConfigMap expects a string in `yaml` format under `.data."pipeline-templates.yaml"`, whereas a Pipeline expects yaml under `.spec.templates`.

+The example below shows how to populate the ConfigMap.
+For more details about pipeline templates, see [Pipeline customization](./pipeline-customization.md).

 ```yaml
 apiVersion: v1